Picture 2-1 This looks in very good condition for a station with no tracks. Possibly taken on a heritage line before track was relayed?.

-Picture 2-2 My initial thoughts were somewhere in Derbyshire, Lancashire or Yorkshire, but there’s so little to go on.
+Picture 2-2 Our initial thoughts were somewhere in Derbyshire, Lancashire or Yorkshire, but there’s so little to go on.
 Richard Greenwood supports this, noting that the details of the canopy are reminiscent of L&YR practice.
 He thinks the stonework looks reminiscent of Yorkshire or Rossendale, and suggests Hebden Bridge on the up platform where the platform widens at the up end of the platform building, but there is no canopy there now.
 He mentions that sets of lantern slides were produced for the Hebden Bridge area, and also notes the long shadow thrown by the seat, which would suggest an evening shot in midsummer.

 Picture 2-4 Maurice Hopper points out the presence of third rail, and Sam Green thinks it could be at or near Ashurst in the New Forest.
 The distinctive gable on the building (which might not be a railway building of course) should prompt a memory or two?

 Picture 2-5 Martin Vinson suggests this is the junction of the Elham Valley line and the South Eastern Main Line just west of Horn Street, Cheriton, Folkestone.
 The photo would have been taken from the Horn Street overbridge, the houses would be those in Canada Close, and the overbridge in the distance would be Underhill Road/Cheriton High Street.
 Looking at a map of the area, this seems very likely, but verification with a similar view would be welcome.

 Picture 2-6 A distinctive country station which will be very obvious to someone, no doubt!